The Bleeding (album): Reception and legacy

-Jason Birchmeier of Allmusic called The Bleeding one of the "standout death metal albums of the mid-'90s".
+Jason Birchmeier of AllMusic called The Bleeding one of the "standout death metal albums of the mid-'90s".
 Chris Krovatin of Kerrang! said, "Showing a confident sense of style, an indomitable momentum, and some of the band’s most iconic and memorable songs, this record is a declaration of the Cannibal Corpse we’ve all come to know and shed blood for in the past two-plus decades."
 Metal Hammer named The Bleeding as one of the best metal albums of the 1990s, saying it contains "some of the most horrifyingly violent and undeniably catchy anthems in the band’s arsenal."
 Joe DiVita of Loudwire named The Bleeding as the best death metal album of 1994.
 Metal Injection included the album's second track "Fucked with a Knife" in its list of "The 10 Gnarliest Extreme Metal Lyrics", joking "maybe they got rid of Chris Barnes after The Bleeding because the band was close to going respectable.
 Just look at that romance".

 "Staring Through the Eyes of the Dead" and "Stripped, Raped and Strangled" have become staples of the band’s live sets.
 Founding guitarist Jack Owen cited The Bleeding as his favorite Cannibal Corpse album.
 Bassist Alex Webster said, "I feel that The Bleeding was a big step forward for me as a bass player, and as a band it put us on the same level as some of the other groups we thought were a little more professional-sounding than we were.
 We looked up to bands like Morbid Angel and Death."

+In 2013, OC Weekly said the album was "a must have for any fan of death metal or extreme metal."

-In 2021, Brad Sanders of Sterogum ranked The Bleeding as the worst Cannibal Corpse album, stating his opinion that the album's lyrics and song titles had not aged well.
+In 2021, Brad Sanders of Stereogum ranked The Bleeding as the worst Cannibal Corpse album, stating his opinion that the album's lyrics and song titles had not aged well.
 He wrote: "The band’s [...] effort to clean up their production for a broader audience rendered Chris Barnes’ voice crystal-clear for the first time, a choice that meant their most grotesque lyrics to date were also their most legible.
 The tasteless lyrics weren’t the only problem with The Bleeding.
 The sterile production doesn’t work for Cannibal Corpse’s sound, and guitars that should sound like buzzsaws sound flat and distant.
 There are diehard fans who consider this the best Cannibal Corpse record.
 To each their own."

 In 2025, Joe DiVita of Loudwire named The Bleeding as the best death metal release of 1994.
 He wrote: "In 1994, these gorehounds just couldn’t be matched. [...]
 The Bleeding possesses the perfect combination of fleet-fingered fretwork, pulsating rhythmic beatdowns and catchy songwriting that culminated in a string of Cannibal Corpse favorites."